loiclabache/ALANs_brainAtlas/README.md

 connectivity analyses, we identified **95 lateralized brain areas** comprising **five networks** supporting visuospatial attention processes.
-Among them, we can find two large-scale networks: the ParietoFrontal and TemporoFrontal networks.
+Among them, we can find two large-scale networks: the Parieto-frontal and Temporo-frontal networks.
 We identify hubs playing a pivotal role in the intra-hemispheric interaction within visuospatial attentional networks.
-The rightward lateralized ParietoFrontal encompasses one hub, the inferior frontal sulcus, while the TemporoFrontal network encompasses two right hubs: the inferior frontal cortex (pars triangularis and the anterior insula) and the posterior part of the superior temporal sulcus.
+The rightward lateralized Parieto-frontal encompasses one hub, the inferior frontal sulcus, while the Temporo-frontal network encompasses two right hubs: the inferior frontal cortex (pars triangularis and the anterior insula) and the posterior part of the superior temporal sulcus.
 Together, these networks encompass the **homotope** of the language network from the left hemisphere.
 This